deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 #### Codes

-1. The user does not belong to the group.
+1. User doesn't exist in the group memberships or the group doesn't exist.
-2. Group notifications were already in that state.
+2. Group notifications are already in that state.